Seven flags other than the New Zealand Flag are shown for official purposes in New Zealand:

 The Union Flag (Union Jack)

 The Union Flag, more commonly known as the Union Jack, is the British national flag.
-It appears in the first quarter of the New Zealand Flag and the other ensigns referred to this section, as a result of the historical ties with the United Kingdom.
+It appears in the first quarter of the New Zealand flag and the other ensigns because of the historical ties with the United Kingdom.

-Today the Union Jack is of an equal rank when flown with other national flags.
-It is only appropriate to fly the Union Jack where a direct link exists with the United Kingdom or in recognition of a distinguished British visitor.
+The Union Jack is of equal rank when flown with other national flags.
+It is only appropriate to fly the Union Jack where a direct link exists with the United Kingdom or to recognise a distinguished British visitor.